huaweicloud/terraform-provider-huaweicloud/docs/resources/iotda_device.md

 * `frozen` - (Optional, Bool) Specifies whether to freeze the device.
 Defaults to **false**.

+* `extension_info` - (Optional, Map) Specifies the extended information of the device.
+  The users can be customized the content.
+The maximum size of the value is `1` KB.

+* `shadow` - (Optional, List) Specifies the initial configuration of the device.
+  The [shadow](#device_shadow) structure is documented below.

+  -> 1.You can use this parameter to specify the initial configuration for the device.
+The system compares the property values specified by `service_id` and the `desired` section with the default values of the corresponding properties in the product.
+If they are different, the property values specified by the `shadow` parameter are written to the device shadow.
+  <br>2.The value of `service_id` and the properties in the `desired` section must be defined in the product model.
+  <br>3.If you want to config `shadow` data, the `method` value of the properties in the product model must
+  contain **W**.

+<a name="device_shadow"></a>
+The `shadow` block supports:

+* `service_id` - (Required, String) Specifies the service ID of the device.
+  Which is defined in the product model associated with the device.

+* `desired` - (Required, Map) Specifies the initial properties data of the device.
+  The each key is a parameter name of a property in the product model.
+  If you want to delete the entire `desired`, please enter an empty Map. e.g. **desired = {}**.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported: